ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 #Creating custom REST API response based on Accept header

-There are several situations when customizing REST API response could be useful.
-One of the examples is extending it by adding comments count to
+Customizing REST API response can be useful in many situations.
+Both for headless and more traditional setups, REST responses can be enriched in a clean way and limit client to server round trips.

-`eZ\Publish\Core\REST\Server\Output\ValueObjectVisitor\VersionInfo` response.
+To do this we can take advantage of eZ Platform's [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) based REST API and extend it with custom content types for our own needs.
+Specifically in this cookbook we'll add comments count to `eZ\Publish\API\Repository\Values\Content\VersionInfo` responses.

 ##Implementation of dedicated Visitor
 The first step is creating your own implementation of `ValueObjectVisitor`.
 It contains all the logic which is responsible for fetching data